 When you meet someone you want to share your life with, forever can’t come soon enough.
-That’s is why some couples decide to forgo a long engagement period and elope instead.
+That’s why some couples decide to forgo a long engagement and elope instead.

 What Does It Mean To Elope?